astralarya/to/README.md

 * -p	Print bookmark path (with subdirectories)
 * -h	Show help

-$ to
+### Examples

->print all bookmarks
+print all bookmarks

-$ to foo
+> to

->go to the foo bookmark (if exists)
+go to the foo bookmark (if exists)

-$ to foo/bar
+> to foo

->go to the directory bar in the directory foo points to (if exists)
+go to the directory bar in the directory foo points to (if exists)

-$ to -b foo
+> to foo/bar

->set the foo bookmark to the current directory
+set the foo bookmark to the current directory

-$ to -b
+> to -b foo

->create a bookmark with the name of the current directory pointing to it
+create a bookmark with the name of the current directory pointing to it

-$ to -r foo
+> to -b

->remove the foo bookmark
+remove the foo bookmark

-$ to -p foo
+> to -r foo

->print the path of the foo bookmark
+print the path of the foo bookmark
+> to -p foo

-You can also manually edit the $TO_BOOKMARKS file (defined in to.sh, default ~/.bookmarks) The syntax is:
+You can also manually edit the $TO_BOOKMARKS file (defined in `to.sh`, default `~/.bookmarks`) The syntax is:
->bookmarkname|/path/to/bookmark
+> bookmarkname|/path/to/bookmark

 ## Dependencies